 It would be a pity to have to forgo a brilliant new innovative addition to your product simply because you did not plan well enough to leave room for improvement.

 Remember to stay agile in all respects while developing your product.
 Most product development teams prefer to work in an agile fashion instead of the conventional waterfall method that hampers productivity.

-Your working methodology should give you room to maneuver new innovations without disrupting the flow of the development process.
+Your working methodology should give you room to manoeuvre new innovations without disrupting the flow of the development process.
 This will also make it easier to stick to deadlines even when new tasks come up.

 It is not wise to wait till the last minute to track your project progress and add new features.
-Continuous assessment and feedback mechanisms will help you incorporate improvements for your products in a timely manner, so that your final product will be a combination of the best creative inputs your team can provide.
+Continuous assessment and feedback mechanisms will help you incorporate improvements for your products in a timely manner so that your final product will be a combination of the best creative inputs your team can provide.